yogeshhk/Sarvadnya/README.md

 # Sarvadnya (सर्वज्ञ), an All-Knowing Chatbot!!

-Chatbots have always been WoW stuff!!
+Chatbots can be real WoW!!

 The recent evidence is: ChatGPT.

 Now that they are more human-like with the latest LLMs (Large Language Models).
 But these LLMs are Pretrained on their own (HUGE) data.
 Mere mortals don't have any ways ($$, time, expertise) to train own LLMs.
 Some do have facility to get fine-tuned on custom corpus, but limited.
-Custome fine tuning of text documents is being provided by many.
+Custom fine tuning of text documents is being provided by many.
 There are tools/agents/plugins to connect with SQL db or tables etc.
-Altjhjough connetions with Graph db or converting text to Graph-QLs will come soon, but the core question remains, do you have good-well-fromed data or knoweldge in proper structure like Knowledge Graphs.
+Although connections with Graph db or converting text to Graph-QLs will come soon, but the core question remains, do you have good-well-formed data or knowledge in proper structure like Knowledge Graphs (KG).

 This repo explores this further.
 Wish to build that end-to-end MLOps for fine-tuning LLMs on Knowledge Graphs generated on own corpus.